 Tips to Safely Drive Mountain Roads in Colorado

-First take it easy.
-Anything can wait for you to get their safe.
-Probably the two biggest contributors to accidents are driving too fast and distractions…put down your phone please.
+First, take it easy.
+Anything can wait for you to get there safely.
+Probably the two biggest contributors to accidents are driving too fast and distractions…put down your phone, please.

 Otherwise, the majority of cars with good tread can tour most of the state.
 There are plenty of backcountry roads that require a 4×4, high-clearance vehicle, but we’re referring to general alpine highways, byways, and backroads.
 Hope you can take something from these safe driving tips in Colorado:

 Denver sits at 5,280 feet, and it’s nearly 200 feet higher at the airport.
 From here it’s basically all up, with many dips in between, topping out at 14,439 feet.

 You may find yourself short of breath at the top of one of our mountains, but you’re not the only one experiencing diminished capacity.
 When you drive in high altitudes, the mountain air affects your engine.
 It can diminish acceleration and climbing power.